 For example, every language has a built-in function for printing text to the console:

-Console.WriteLine("Welcome to Odds and Evens!");print("Welcome to Odds and Evens!")console.log("Welcome to Odds and Evens!");Calling a Function#
+Console.WriteLine("Welcome to Odds and Evens!");print("Welcome to Odds and Evens!")console.log("Welcome to Odds and Evens!");Calling a function#

 When the program reaches a function call, it executes the function’s instructions and then continues to the next line.